rjnesspor/interpreter/README.md

 *input.txt*
 ```
+define func main
     define string message as "Enter a number:"
     print message

     input integer as val

     define integer y as 0
     redefine y as 5 + val

     define string response as "Your number plus 5 equals:"

     print response
     print y

     if y > 10
     define string greater as "The result is greater than 10!"
     print greater
     endif

     if y < 10
     define string less as "The result is less than 10!"
     print less
     endif

     if y = 10
     define string equal as "The result equals 10!"
     print equal
     endif

     define integer zz as 1
     define func incrementZZ
         redefine zz as 1 + zz
     endf

     loop 5
     print zz
     call incrementZZ
     endloop
+endf

+call main
 leave 0
 ```